Data types in Power Query

 When Power Query defines a column data type or converts from one data type to another, it has to interpret the values to be converted before it can transform them to a different data type.

-• In Power Query Online, this interpretation is defined in Project options, under Locale.
+• In Power Query Online, this interpretation is defined in the Project options, under Regional settings.

 This locale setting is important for interpreting text values into a specific data type.
 For example, imagine that you have your locale set as English (United States), but a column in one of your CSV files has dates formatted in the United Kingdom format of day/month/year.